Cloakworks-collective/dark_armada_v2/README.md

 Step 1: Initiating Defense Fleet

 Player 1 (Planet owner), sets up a hidden defense fleet for a planet.
 The details of this fleet are kept private and stored off-chain.
-To validate the existence and the integrity of the fleet without revealing its specifics, a zero-knowledge proof (ZK Proof) is generated and then verified.
-Once the proof is verified, the merkle map roots to reflect the new state in Mina blockchain.
+To validate the existence and the integrity of the fleet without revealing its specifics, a zero-knowledge proof (ZK Proof) is generated and then verified in appchain runtime.
+Once the proof is verified, the defensehash (and not the details) are stored in Rollup Statemap.

 ![alt text](images/step1_battle.png)